ppergo/haiti-food-security-strategic-geospatial-analysis/README.md

 This phase involves applying the harmonization functions to the full range of loaded datasets and conducting in-depth cleaning to handle missing values, outliers, and inconsistencies identified during the initial loading.

 Phase 3: Exploratory Data Analysis (EDA) & Modeling - To-Do Future work will focus on performing detailed univariate and multivariate analysis to uncover insights and correlations.
-This phase will also include the development of predictive models for an early warning system.
+This phase will also include the development of predictive models for an an early warning system.

 Phase 4: Interface & Dashboard Development - To-Do
-The final stage will be to develop an interactive and user-friendly dashboard (e.g., using Tableau, Power BI, or Dash) to make the analytical power of this engine accessible to non-technical end-users.
+The final stage will be to develop an interactive and user-friendly dashboard (e.g., using Tableau, Power BI, or Dash) to make the engine's analytical power accessible to non-technical end-users.